 In an effort to reduce false alarms within the City of Covina, the city updated its alarm ordinance and partnered with PMAM Corporation to implement and administer the Alarm Program, and provide educational training for our citizens.
 PMAM is a national company with expertise in this area, and will be responsible for our alarm registration, false alarm billing features and share in providing excellent customer service.
 The first step in implementation is to contact all the installation and monitoring companies operating in Covina and establish a complete list of people who have monitored alarms in the City.
 Once an alarm customer base is established, PMAM will reach out to each alarm user to assist them in registering their alarm system.
 A website has been established to assist City of Covina customers [PMAM Covina Customer Website]

-Covina residents and business operators may receive letters from their alarm monitoring companies regarding the updated ordinance, which was revised and modernized to address the actions of irresponsible alarm owners and irresponsible alarm monitoring companies.
+Covina residents and business operators may receive letters from their alarm monitoring companies regarding the updated ordinance, which was revised and modernized to address the increasing number of false alarms resulting from operator and alarm company errors.
 The goal of the ordinance is to reduce the number of false alarm activations requiring a response by the Covina Police Department, which will free up police resources and reduce the fines levied on alarm customers.

 Even the most responsible alarm owners will occasionally cause false alarm activations, approximately once every 18 months, and this ordinance has built-in provisions to ensure one free false alarm response per customer during the permit year upon completion of the free online False Alarm Academy.
 The False Alarm Academy provides education on false alarms and is designed to reduce recurrences through education.